JacobRHall/JacobRHall.github.io/_pages/teaching.md

 <details class="accordion">
   <summary>Law and Economics</summary>
-  This set of lecture notes is the backbone of an introductory course on law and economics for undergraduates.
+   <p>This set of lecture notes is the backbone of an introductory course on law and economics for undergraduates.
 Many of them have multiple parts.
-I will link to the slidedecks as I develop the material.
+I will link to the slidedecks as I develop the material.<p>

   <ul class="no-bullets">
   <li> 1.
 The Economics of Property</li>